 No offense, but.
 Can I have a chicken pie?
 Nothing against bean curd, but.

-I love you anyway, I said.
+I love you anyway, I yelled.

 For better or for worse.

 Legumes or no legumes.

 For the mashed potato topping: